Jengamon/SnekTooMuch/README.md

     - `display` (variadric) -> Prints the result of joining all it's arguments (converted with python's `str`) with spaces, and returns that string
     - `join` (1+ variadric) -> joins its arguments using the first given argument as a separator

-Things that could probably be added:
+## Things that could probably be added

 - A proper string implementation, I just use `quote` whenever I want a string, but that doesn't allow for strings with spaces or the *word* `nil` to be generated. (except using some tricks)